serverless/event-gateway/README.md

 ## Description

-The Event Gateway is a single product with a unique set of features enabling building serverless event-driven systems.
+The Event Gateway is a layer-7 proxy and realtime dataflow engine.

 Features: